-Recent changes to the lockdown measures included some business being able to open if it is safe to do so while others must remain closed.
+Recent changes to the lockdown measures included more business being able to open if it is safe to do so.
+Other business must remain closed.
 You can find the latest information on which businesses and premises can open here.

 What do I need to do before I reopen my business?